dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 - Specifying the apks/app bundles using the `XHarnessApkToTest` and `XHarnessAppBundleToTest` and providing custom commands to be executed via the `CustomCommands` property [(see below)](#calling-the-xharness-tool-directly-via-custom-commands).
 - Specifying the `XHarnessAndroidProject` or `XHarnessAppleProject` task items by pointing them to a zip archive [(see details below)](#supplying-arbitrary-zip-archive) including any number of apps (or no apps at all if these are for example built as part of the job) and providing custom commands to be executed via the `CustomCommands` property [(see below)](#calling-the-xharness-tool-directly-via-custom-commands).

-There is some required configuration needed for the SDK to enable XHarness.
+There are some required configuration properties that need to be set for the SDK to enable XHarness.
 You can also provide some optional properties to customize the run further:

 ```xml
 <PropertyGroup>